 Shipping is an area of any eCommerce business that takes time to set up but pays noticeable dividends.
 More than two-thirds of shoppers deem shipping speeds a deciding factor in their purchases, so you can’t afford to offer poor service.

 If you need help perfecting your customer service strategies, check out our shipping policy template, read about the RMA meaning, and see why each package you send needs a packing slip.
-You should have a clear warehouse management process flow, too, so your goods reach customers on time.
+You should have a shipping label printer and warehouse management process flow, too, so your goods reach customers on time.